enjaz/enjaz/README.md

 ==============

 The Student Portal is a [Django-based](https://www.djangoproject.com) platform for university student activity.
-Through the platform, students can sumbit activities for approval, join clubs, enter their 'Activity Points' (Niqati) and contribute and borrow books.
+Through the platform, students can submit activities for approval, join clubs, enter their 'Activity Points' (Niqati) and contribute and borrow books.